Remove Windows Accelerator Pro fake antivirus

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\msseces.exe

 HKEY_CURRENT_USER\Software\Microsoft\Windows NT\CurrentVersion\Winlogon “Shell” = “%AppData%\guard-.exe”

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\policies\system “ConsentPromptBehaviorUser” = “0”

 If found, right-click on each one of these and select Delete option.

-Make sure Windows Accelerator Pro has been completely removed
+Verify whether Windows Accelerator Pro fake has been completely removed

-For certainty’s sake, it’s advised to repeatedly run a scan with the automatic security software in order to make sure no harmful remnants of Windows Accelerator Pro rogue antivirus are left in Windows Registry and other system locations
+For certainty’s sake, it’s advised to repeatedly run a scan with the automatic security software in order to make sure no harmful remnants of this fake are left inside Windows Registry and other operating system locations.

 Posted in: KnowledgeBaseLeave a Comment (0) ↓